logo for my-island-penang.com

 Some of us will still remember these exact words used by the Nyonya, "Lim ta ta, meh ni sie ba ba" when encouraging the newly weds to drink their tea when the nieces or nephews offered the drink.
 "Drink until dry and next year you bear a son"! they would scream.
 The teasing never stops here.

 Our deepest gratitude to Michael for rental of the age old traditional wedding gown of both bride and groom , head gear and accessories.
 What do you fancy?
-A tropical wedding or a Nyonya Wedding?
+A tropical edding or a Nyonya Wedding?
 Would you like a tea ceremony for your wedding?
 Talk to Michael.

 Go to the top of Tea Ceremony Page